Routing

 // ...

-And vice versa, we will use the router to create the link:
+And conversely, use the router to construct a link:

 $params = ['controller' => 'ArticleController', 'id' => 123];